coppertop-bones/dm/src/dm/README.md

 namespace location

-By default functions live in root - these are the easiest to use and mean less imports to maintain.
+By default functions live in root - these are the easiest to use and means less imports to maintain.
 Sometimes a function would need a parameter to select which has no value other than to force the user to select which one to use.
 Algorithms are typical examples - e.g. np.leastsq in the past has been different to scipy.leastsq.
 Rather than pass in a function selection parameter we use the name space as it leads to clearer code.